emulsify-ds/emulsify-website/src/pages/docs/emulsify-drupal/index.md

 ## Inside a Composer-Based Drupal Instance

-1. Install the Emulsify base theme via composer. `composer require 'drupal/emulsify:^5.3'`
+1. Add the Emulsify base theme (and its dependencies) via composer. `composer require 'drupal/emulsify:^5.3'`
+2. Install the Emulsify base theme and Emulsify Tools module `drush pm:install emulsify_tools && drush theme:install emulsify`
-2. Initialize a sub-theme using drush. `drush emulsify [theme_name]` - This will generate a new theme within `themes/custom/` directory.
+3. Initialize a sub-theme using drush. `drush emulsify [theme_name]` - This will generate a new theme within `themes/custom/` directory.
-3. Install your new theme and set it as the default frontend theme. `drush theme:enable [theme_name] && drush config:set system.theme default [theme_name]`
+4. Install your new theme and set it as the default frontend theme. `drush theme:enable [theme_name] && drush config:set system.theme default [theme_name]`
-4. Install theme dependencies from your theme's directory. `nvm use && npm install`
+5. Install theme dependencies from your theme's directory. `nvm use && npm install`

 ## Standalone (for prototyping outside of a CMS install)